sparkyx/doc/pages/02.applications/02.docs/noalyss/app_noalyss.md

 You can try the project [here](http://demo.noalyss.eu/index.php) with the identifiers: demo /demo

-I mean, not to have to struggle like me.
-The administrator IDs and passwords for the first login are: phpcompta / phpcompta
+The main user and the password are set during the first install, take the time to note it down.